Peter Whitehead (racing driver)

 Peter Nield Whitehead (12 November 1914 – 21 September 1958) was a British racing driver.
 He was born in Menston, Yorkshire and was killed in an accident at Lasalle, France, during the Tour de France endurance race.
 A cultured, knowledgeable and well-travelled racer, he was excellent in sports cars.
 He won the 1938 Australian Grand Prix, which along with a 24 Heures du Mans win in 1951, probably was his finest achievement, but he also won two 12 Heures internationales de Reims events.
 He was a regular entrant, mostly for Peter Walker and Graham Whitehead, his half-brother.
 His death in 1958 ended a career that started in 1935 – however, he was lucky to survive an air crash in 1948.

 Early life and pre-war racing

 Yorkshireman Whitehead, coming from a wealthy background, gained from the wool industry, started racing in a Riley when he was 19.
 He moved up to an ERA B-Type the following season and then scored the first major result for the Alta, when he finished third in the Limerick Grand Prix, a Formula Libre race.
-In 1936, he shared his ERA with Walker, and finished third in the Donington Grand Prix.
+In 1936, he shared his ERA with Peter Walker, and finished third in the Donington Grand Prix.
 He took the ERA to Australia in 1938 while touring on business, where he scored his first major victory, winning the 1938 Australian Grand Prix at Bathurst, as well as the inaugural Australian Hillclimb Championship.
 He returned in England in 1939 and gained a third place in the Nuffield Trophy.